dray01/flask-hub/README.md

-# Migrating a Flask Application to GC Images
+# Basic Flask Image from Dockerhub

-This branch shows a simple containerized Flask application using a default Python image as base and before a migration to Chainguard Images.
+This repo shows a simple containerized Flask application using a default Python image as base.